andreashlarsen/BayesApp/README.md

 ```
 python bayesapp.py -f datafile.dat
 ````
-with -f (datafile) being the only required input.
+with -f (name/path for the datafile) being the only required input.

 ##### requirements
 * `bayesapp_helpfunctions.py` and the executable `bift` or `bift.exe` (compiled version of `bift.f`, see step 1) must be in the same folder.